smllygrl/Portfolio/README.md

 I have reiterated this project several times, and continue to refine this current version.

+The main learnings I have had during this project are --
++ Styling with flex box
++ Consolidated understanding of the box model
++ Working with coloured gradients
++ SCSS/CSS scope
++ How to link to other pages/ sections appropriately

 Items to be complete in my portfolio --
 + Media queries
 + Update pictures of my projects in their prospective links